soulwing/pinject/README.md

    fully-qualified class name(s) of your resolvers(s), one per line.

-Each resolver has a priority that determines the order in which resolvers will be consulted during property name resolution -- larger numeric values of priority will be consulted before smaller values.
+Each resolver has a priority that determines the order in which resolvers will be consulted during property name resolution -- resolvers with larger numeric values of priority will be consulted before those with smaller values.
 The built-in resolvers have priority values between -10 and -1.
-Your resolvers can use any positive value as their priority to override the built-in resolvers.
-If your resolver uses a value less than -10 it will be consulted *after* the built-in resolvers.
+Your resolver can use any positive value of priority to override the built-in resolvers.
+If your resolver uses a value less than -10 it will be consulted *after* the built-in resolvers, but *before* the last resort use of the default value specified on the `@Property` qualifier.

 The `init` and `destroy` lifecycle methods of a resolver should be used to establish and teardown, respectively, whatever resources (e.g. database